MattNeuro/ALPprojector/README.md

 ### ALPClient
 The ALPclient is written in JAVA, and requires the JAVA runtime environment.
 Please see [this page](https://www.java.com/en/download/help/download_options.html]) for instructions on installing JAVA on your platform.
-Once JAVA has been installed, navigate to `ALPprojector\ProjectorClient\target\` and run ProjectorClient-1.jar with the following command: `java -jar ProjectorClient-1.jar`.
+Once JAVA has been installed, download the `ALPprojector\ProjectorClient\target\` folder, and run ProjectorClient-1.jar with the following command: `java -jar ProjectorClient-1.jar`.
 Depending on your installation, you may also be able to simply double-click the jar file to run it.

 ## Using the ALPclient